At a glance

 There is no vaccine against MERS.

-For people travelling to the Middle East, the best protection is to:
+For people travelling to the Middle East and other areas impacted by MERS, the best protection is to:

 - avoid contact with camels